How much more value does the Galaxy S20 FE offer over the Galaxy S20?

 Samsung Galaxy S20 FE vs. S20: The proof is in the cameras

 As we've already mentioned, there are places where Samsung had to cut corners in order to reach the $700 price tag for the Galaxy S20 FE.
-Another area this was done was with the different camera modules that were used, despite both models featuring a wide-angle, telephoto, and ultrawide camera sensor.
+Another area this was done was with the different camera modules despite both models featuring a wide-angle, telephoto, and ultrawide camera sensor.

 When it comes to the selfie camera, the differences are just minor, but could mean quite a bit if you take a lot of selfies.
-The S20 FE features a 32MP sensor compared to the 8MP camera on the S20, but this is a lesser-quality sensor leaving you to deal with Samsung's software which tends to smooth out your facial features much more on the former versus the flagship.
+The S20 FE features a 32MP sensor compared to the 8MP camera on the S20, but this is a lesser-quality sensor leaving you to deal with Samsung's software, which tends to smooth out your facial features much more on the former versus the flagship.
+Both the Galaxy S20 FE vs S20 feature the same primary 12MP wide-angle lens with an f/1.8 aperture and Optical Image Stabilization.

 The selfie camera on the S20 FE isn't terrible, but Samsung's software tries to do too much.

-Both the Galaxy S20 FE vs S20 feature the same primary 12MP wide-angle lens with an aperture of f/1.8 along with Optical Image Stabilization.
 The differences arrive when comparing the Galaxy S20's telephoto and ultrawide sensors.
-For the flagship, you'll find a 64MP telephoto lens, capable of 1.1x optical zoom and 3x hybrid zoom, to go along with an f/2.0 aperture.
+For the flagship, you'll find a 64MP telephoto lens, capable of 1.1x optical zoom and 3x hybrid zoom to go along with an f/2.0 aperture.

-This provides a focal length of 29mm, compared to the 76mm focal length found in the 8MP sensor from the S20 FE.
-While the telephoto sensor from the S20 FE does include Optical Image Stabilization and 3x optical zoom, it only features an aperture of f/2.4, which means that the standard Galaxy S20 will let more light in, to get much better night-mode photos.
+This provides a focal length of 29mm compared to the 76mm focal length found in the 8MP sensor from the S20 FE.
+While the telephoto sensor from the S20 FE does include Optical Image Stabilization and 3x optical zoom, it only features an f/2.4 aperture, which means that the standard Galaxy S20 will let more light in to get much better night-mode photos.

-The final difference for the rear camera setup between the Galaxy S20 FE vs S20 is with the Ultrawide sensor.
+The final difference for the rear camera setup between the Galaxy S20 FE vs Galaxy S20 is with the Ultrawide sensor.
 Both of these are 12MP, have a focal length of 13mm, and sport an f/2.2 aperture.
-But where the Galaxy S20 gets the upper hand is with the Super Steady Video functionality, allowing you to not need to grab a tripod or gimbal just because you want to take an ultrawide video.
+However, the Galaxy S20 gets the upper hand with Super Steady Video functionality, so you no longer need to grab a tripod or gimbal to take an ultrawide video.

 Samsung Galaxy S20 FE vs. S20: Why the hype for the FE?

-If you've pondered the question of Galaxy S20 FE vs. S20, then chances are you've been seeing a lot of coverage for this new device.
+If you've pondered the question of Galaxy S20 FE vs. S20, then chances are you've been seeing a lot of coverage for the newer device.
 It's definitely one of the best Android phones on the market.
-Samsung and Android fans alike are excited for this new handset, as it could mark a similar shift in Samsung's future strategies, similar to what the Pixel 3a did for Google.
-Instead of only focusing on the flagship specs and whatever else Samsung throws into a phone, the S20 FE shows that Samsung is willing to pump the brakes and just release a good phone for everyone.
+Samsung and Android fans alike are excited for this new handset, as it could mark a shift in Samsung's future strategies, similar to what the Pixel 3a did for Google.
+Instead of only focusing on the flagship specs and extras, the S20 FE shows that Samsung is willing to pump the brakes and just release a good phone for everyone.

 There's no $1,000 price tag to be concerned about, you'll get the same Snapdragon 865 chipset as its brethren, the cameras are good for most people, and it has a bigger battery.
 Battery life is another reason why the S20 FE could just end up being the best phone of 2020.
 When Samsung doesn't have to throw the kitchen sink into a device just to dominate headlines, you end up getting a pretty good experience and chances are that you'll never even use many of those features.

 Price to performance is the name of the game.
-Samsung is providing users with enough of the "flagship specs" to entice the user, while keeping the cost lower.
-Then, Samsung is throwing in extra goodies like more color options, a flat display (instead of the annoying curved one), while even keeping 120Hz as an option.
-At just $700, the S20 FE comes in at $300 less than the Galaxy S20, so just think about everything you could do with that extra cash.
+Samsung is providing users with enough of the flagship specs to entice the user while keeping the cost lower.
+Then, Samsung is throwing in extra goodies like more color options and a flat display (instead of the annoying curved one) while even keeping 120Hz as an option.
+At just $700, the S20 FE comes in at $300 less than the Galaxy S20 — think about everything you could do with that extra cash.

 Samsung Galaxy S20 FE vs. S20: Which one should you buy?